RetroMelon/GraPy/README.md

 ##Using Without Installing

+First, ensure that [Pygame](http://pygame.org/wiki/about) version ```1.9.1``` or higher is installed on the target system.
 To use the library without installing it to the system, download the [zip archive](https://github.com/RetroMelon/GraPy/archive/master.zip) or clone the repo using: ```git clone git://github.com/RetroMelon/GraPy```.

 Copy the "grapy" folder in to the same directory as the scripts you with to import it to.
 Import GraPy with the line: